 At the Joan Melber Warburg Early Childhood Center, we use the Creative Curriculum for Infants, Toddlers, and Twos.
 Teachers conduct monthly individual observations and assessments on each child.
 These tools allow teachers to use the children's interest and needs as the main framework for their lesson planning.
 Our Continuity of Care philosophy helps build secure relationships between our caregivers and children.
 We create a safe, predictable environment by maintaining daily caregiving routines.
 This enables our teaching staff to learn each child's individual cues and provide quick responsive care.
 Classroom arrangement and materials are continuously adapted to meet the changing developmental needs of the children in the class.

-At the Arch Street and Gateway Preschools, Family Centers' utilizes the Creative Curriculum in conjunction with the State of Connecticut Preschool Assessment Framework.
-In doing so, we are able to plan developmentally appropriate, student-driven lessons for the class as a whole based on each child's individual strengths and goals.
-Family Centers preschools' lesson plans are designed to allow for formal and informal observations of each student using the Preschool Assessment Framework.
-Our conference assessment forms are also used by the Greenwich Public Schools to gain insight about district students entering Kindergarten.
+At the Arch Street and Gateway Preschools, Family Centers' utilizes the Creative Curriculum.
+We plan developmentally appropriate, student-driven lessons for the class as a whole based on each child's individual strengths and goals.
+Family Centers preschools' lesson plans are designed to allow for formal and informal observations of each student.
+Additionally, both the preschools and the Joan Melber Warburg Early Childhood Center utlize the Teach Strategies Gold online assessment system to document children's developmental goals and progress.